CiviWiki/OpenCiviWiki/CONTRIBUTING.md

 Thank you for your interest in contributing to CiviWiki.
 There are many ways to contribute, such as by sharing ideas, design, testing, community building, and development.

-The following sections outline some common ways to contribue ideas, feature requests, and code.
+The following sections outline some common practices to contribue ideas, feature requests, and code.

 ## Creating issues